 Vertebrate body size regulates seed dispersal interactions mainly through energy requirements, movement, and trait-matching.
 Larger-sized animals generally require more fruits than smaller animals to fulfill their energy requirements (Martin, 1985), which leads to foraging on a wider number of plant species, or consuming more fruits per plant (Fleming, 1991; Palacio et al., 2016).
 Furthermore, large-sized frugivores can consume a wider range of plant species due to their ability of swallowing both large and small-sized seeds (Burns, 2013; Jordano, 2000).
 For example, small-gaped birds may only be able to disperse small seeds (e.g. Galetti et al., 2013).
 Moreover, larger animals can forage across larger distances, having access to a wider range of fruit species (Jordano et al., 2007).
-In turn, animal density is expected to affect the frequency of interactions, such that more abundant species can interact more and with more plant species (Vázquez et al., 2009, 2007).ono (Peres et al., 2016).
+In turn, animal density is expected to affect the frequency of interactions, such that more abundant species can interact more and with more plant species (Vázquez et al., 2009, 2007).
+Furthermore, seed dispersal interactions may also be modulated by a combination of animal population density and body size (hereafter, population biomass).
+Populations with high biomass may represent very abundant species with small body size, non-abundant species with large body size, or abundant species with large body size.
+In non-hunted sites within the Brazilian Amazon, frugivore species with highest body size had stronger contributions to local population biomass, whereas declines in frugivore population biomass were caused by a disproportionate impact on larger-bodied frugivores, with possible consequences on seed dispersal and forest aboveground biomass (Peres et al., 2016).

 Isolating the role of species density from body size in determining dispersal interaction outcomes requires observation of seed dispersal in a community that shows a natural range of density and traits, including size.
-However, interaction patterns have been mostly studied in communities with a low range in body size, such as bats or birds (Laurindo et al., 2020; Rezende et al., 2007)hree ) truncatedue to researchers’ expertise or preference.
+However, interaction patterns have been mostly studied in communities with a low range in body size, such as bats or birds (Laurindo et al., 2020; Rezende et al., 2007).
+There are three potential explanations for the lack of studies in systems with a broader range in body size: (1) studies mostly take place in areas subjected to human disturbances that truncate the natural variation in body size within a community; (2) a methodological focus on specific functional guilds (such as birds and bats) due to researchers’ expertise or preference and (3) to record seed dispersal interactions from a more diverse functional guild, a suite of different methods are often required.

-To address this knowledge gap, we analyzed a hyper-diverse tropical seed dispersal network that comprises a frugivore assemblage of birds and mammals with a wide range of body size and population density (Table S1) to assess the relative role of animal population density and body size in determining seed dispersal interaction patterns.
-In particular, we asked: Do, and to what extent, animal body size, population density or population biomass, explain species interaction patterns?
+To address this knowledge gap, we analyzed a hyper-diverse tropical seed dispersal network that comprises a frugivore assemblage of birds and mammals with a wide range of body size and population density (Table S1) to assess the role of animal population density, body size and biomass in determining seed dispersal interaction patterns.
+In particular, we asked: Do, and to what extent, animal body size, population density or population biomass, explain the role of species in the interaction patterns observed in the interaction networks?

 Methods